khulnasoft/integrations-core/postfix/README.md

 ### Installation

-The Postfix check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Postfix servers.
+The Postfix check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your Postfix servers.

 ### Configuration